damitasalmon/field-notes/docs/azure-soc-honeynet.md

 - virtualization
 ---

+# Building a (mini) SOC & Honeynet in Azure (w/Live Traffic)
+![Architecture Diagram](./assets/images/soc-honeynet/topology-diagram-2.png)

 !!! note
+    This is a not a necessarily complete walk-though but it is a more detailed different iteration of the Github repo.
 This page is a work in progress and the documentation for this lab is obnoxiously long.
 Click on images to expand.

-# Building a SOC & (mini) Honeynet in Azure (w/Live Traffic)
-![Architecture Diagram](./assets/images/soc-honeynet/topology-diagram-2.png)

-!!! note
-    This is a not a complete walk-though of the process but it is a more detailed different iteration of the Github repo.
-Some of the resources have already been created so, some steps will be skipped.

 ## Overview